junxit/us-congress-bills-115/metadata.md

 - 2018-06-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 2 (Roll no. 293). (text: CR 6/25/18 H5588)
 - 2018-06-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 2 (Roll no. 293).(text: CR 6/25/18 H5588)
 - 2018-06-26 — The title of the measure was amended.
 Agreed to without objection.
+- 2018-06-27 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.